flowr-analysis/flowr/README.md

 ## 📜 More Information

-For more details on how to use _flowR_ please refer to the the [wiki pages](https://github.com/flowr-analysis/flowr/wiki), as well as the deployed [code documentation](https://flowr-analysis.github.io/flowr/doc/).
+For more details on how to use _flowR_ please refer to the [wiki pages](https://github.com/flowr-analysis/flowr/wiki), as well as the deployed [code documentation](https://flowr-analysis.github.io/flowr/doc/).

 ## 🚀 Contributing